Jon Carin: Biography

-He performed keyboards, Lap Steel guitar & vocals with Pink Floyd at their reunion with Roger Waters on July 2, 2005, for Live 8 at Hyde Park.
+He performed keyboards, Lap Steel guitar and vocals with Pink Floyd at their reunion with Roger Waters on July 2, 2005, for Live 8 at Hyde Park.

-In 2005, a three-disc DVD recording of the Who's 1996 performance of Quadrophenia was released.

 Carin played with David Gilmour in the 2006 tour, in support of On an Island.
-From June 2006, he played on Roger Waters The Dark Side of the Moon Live tour, with dates in 2007 and 2008.
+From June 2006, he played on Waters' The Dark Side of the Moon Live tour, with dates in 2007 and 2008.

-Carin has worked with such organizations as Amnesty International and Greenpeace for fundraising events, playing with Seal, Elvis Costello, the Chieftains, Spinal Tap, and many others.

-In 2006, Carin worked on the self-titled solo album by The Psychedelic Furs' frontman Richard Butler.
+In 2006, Carin worked on the self-titled solo album by The Psychedelic Furs' frontman Richard Butler titled Richard Butler (album).
 He wrote, arranged and played all of the instrumental parts, as well as producing and engineering the album.
-The album was co-dedicated to Carin's late father and Butler's late father.

 On May 10, 2007, Carin was one of the performers at the Syd Barrett tribute concert, "Madcap's Last Laugh", at the Barbican Centre in London, performing with Roger Waters and – separately – the members of Pink Floyd (billed as Rick Wright, David Gilmour and Nick Mason) as well as with Captain Sensible.
 Two months later, Carin performed on keyboards, guitar and lead vocals with Roger Waters at the Live Earth event on July 7, 2007, at Giants Stadium in New Jersey.

-Carin performed with Roger Waters and Eddie Vedder for the "12/12/12" Hurricane Sandy benefit concert.

-Carin performed with Roger Waters tour "The Wall 2010–2013 Live" on keyboards, guitars, lap steel, and programming.
+Carin performed with Roger Waters tour "The Wall 2010–2013 Live" on keyboards, guitars, lap steel, vocals and programming.

-In 2014, Carin performed in Kate Bush's Before the Dawn concert series at Hammersmith Apollo, her first live shows in 35 years.

-He then contributed to David Gilmour’s Rattle That Lock album, playing keyboards in 2015.
+In 2014, Carin performed keyboards, programming, guitar and vocals in Kate Bush's Before the Dawn concert series at Hammersmith Apollo, her first live shows in 35 years resulting in the Before the Dawn (Kate Bush album) live album.
+He contributed to David Gilmour’s Rattle That Lock album, playing keyboards in 2015.
 Carin performed with Gilmour on his Rattle That Lock World Tour 2015–16.

-In Autumn 2016, he performed with Roger Waters on a short tour of Mexico, then at Desert Trip in Coachella.
+In Autumn 2016, he performed with Waters on a tour of Mexico culminating in a free concert in Zocolo Square for 200,000 people.

+He then played with Roger Waters at the historic Desert Trip event in Coachella along with artists, Bob Dylan, Paul McCartney, The Who, Rolling Stones, and Neil Young.

-In 2018, he completed the 157-show Us + Them Tour with Roger Waters.
+In 2018, he performed keyboards, guitars, lap steel, programming and vocals in the 157-show Us + Them Tour with Roger Waters.

-Carin was on tour with Roger Waters' in 2022 and 2023 on his This Is Not a Drill tour, including the 2 London shows performing Waters’ reimagined The Dark Side of the Moon Redux.
+Carin was on tour with Waters' in 2022 and 2023 on his This Is Not a Drill tour, including the two London shows performing Waters' reimagined The Dark Side of the Moon Redux.